Feature: #107697 - Unified file creation in Element Browser

 Advanced upload handling

-The new implementation uses the drag-uploader component, which provides sophisticated duplication handling (replace, rename, skip, or use existing) instead of the basic "override existing" checkbox.
+The new implementation uses the drag-uploader component, which provides sophisticated duplication handling (replace, rename, skip, or use existing), replacing the previous simple "override existing" checkbox.

 File extension filtering